truc-c/Comm-Lab-Project/README.md

 ## If pip/pip3 is not installed, please download pip/pip3
 1. Right click on this link -> [pip](https://bootstrap.pypa.io/get-pip.py) and select Download Linked File or Save Link As.
 2. Open the Downloads folder and drag the file 'get-pip.py' onto the desktop.
-3. Open terminal (if it is not already opened), and navigate to your desktop with the following command, change 'AccountName' (for example, mine would be, /users/curtchang/desktop):
+3. Open terminal (if it is not already opened) and your account name will be locat: (for example, mine would be, /users/curtchang/desktop):

 ```python
 cd /users/AccountName/desktop
 ```